confluentinc/ksql/docs/quickstart/README.md

 >   (If you *are* using Docker this is done automatically for you.)

 1. Create a STREAM `pageviews_original` from the Kafka topic `pageviews`, specifying the `value_format` of `DELIMITED`.
-Describe the new STREAM.
+Then `DESCRIBE` the new STREAM.
 Notice that KSQL created additional columns called `ROWTIME`, which corresponds to the Kafka message timestamp, and `ROWKEY`, which corresponds to the Kafka message key.

    ```bash
    ksql> CREATE STREAM pageviews_original (viewtime bigint, userid varchar, pageid varchar) WITH (kafka_topic='pageviews', value_format='DELIMITED');